Program overview

 • Welder: Specializes in joining metal parts using various welding techniques and processes.

-• Metalworking Machine Operator: Operates automated machinery for metalworking and welding tasks in manufacturing settings.
+• Metalworking Machine Operator: Operates automated machinery for metalworking and welding tasks.

-• Custom Fabricator: Works in specialty shops to create custom metal products tailored to client specifications.
+• Custom Fabricator: Works in specialty shops to create custom metal products and components.

-• Maintenance Technician: Performs repairs and maintenance on metal structures and equipment across various industries.
+• Maintenance Technician: Performs maintenance and repairs on metal structures and equipment in various industries.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.